hristozov/gvte/README.md

 ----
 * Add tests wherever possible.
 * Customization of the VTE look - fonts/backgrounds/etc.
-* Customization of the keyboard shortcuts.
+* Accept ASCII characters for keyboard shortcuts in the config.
 * yakuake/guake mode :)
 * Make gvte a gem :)